VHugoBarnes/tickeapp/README.md

 - I'm not going to use Laravel as MVC, but rather as a RESTful Web Server.
 - I'm going to create a SPA with Vue to handle dynamism (I'm going to do it with Inertia).
 - I'm going to configure Inertia with Vue, install Guzzle and start with a simple call to autocomplete endpoint, after that I'm going to create a Figma mockup to design my solution.

+## What's next
+- Add a Rate Limiter would be a good idea.